carbonext-tech/api-b2b-docs/docs/core-concepts/applications.md

-clientId | The generated client Id clientName | The client's name permissions | An array of object that contains the keys of the user's permissions id (optional) | Id of a desired permissions for the user
+clientId | The generated client Id clientName | The client's name permissions | An array of object that contains the keys of the user's permissions

 **Response attribute**